-That year our science teacher went on maternity leave, and the substitute praised my enthusiastic participation in our unit on astronomy.
+That year, our science teacher went on maternity leave, and the substitute praised my enthusiasm for our unit on astronomy.
 The differences in the planets and stars captured my imagination.
 How far is 93 million miles, really?
 Will we ever reach other planets?
 Does life only exist on Earth?
 She asked me if I wanted to study space someday.

 “I can’t,” I replied with my chubby face toward the ground.
 “My math teacher said science will be too hard in middle school because I have an 80 in math now.”

-Greek myths featuring Hermes chronicle communication, travel, and commerce – activities as relevant to ancient Greece as they are to a global society connected by the internet.
-Hermes is connected to the Roman god Mercurius: fleet-footed and mischievous, but helpful (before I adopted my dog Sven, he was named Hermes in the shelter).
+Greek myths featuring Hermes chronicle communication, travel, and commerce – some features of ancient society remain relevant.
+Hermes is connected to the Roman god Mercurius: fleet-footed and mischievous, but helpful.
+Before I adopted my dog Sven, his shelter name was Hermes.

 Astrologers believe that Mercury rules communication, information, and technology.
 A couple of times a year, Mercury appears to rotate backwards when seen from Earth.
 Astronomers call it apparent retrograde motion.
-Astrologically-minded people call it Mercury retrograde.
+In the language of astrology, it’s simply Mercury retrograde.

-During this time of communication breakdown, they advise us to practice greater caution and care than usual: read contracts more thoroughly than usual, proofread every email and reread thrice before sending, keep your water bottle far away from your computer.
-Definitely don’t sign any contracts or make any important decisions.
+During this time of communication breakdown, they advise us to practice greater caution and care than usual: read messages more thoroughly than usual so you don’t misunderstand, proofread every email and reread thrice before sending, keep your water bottle far away from your computer.
+Definitely don’t sign any contracts or make any life-changing decisions.
 Unlucky things may happen if we’re not careful enough, like losing a draft of a research paper or a backup of a website.

 When I worked for a cloud-based ecommerce platform, there were a couple of weeks when all of our clients’ sites kept going down at the same time.
 The effect to our own business was significant, and many of our merchants were unable to do any business at all.
 This fraught and confusing time fell during Mercury retrograde.
 I joked to a colleague, “this should all be over by the 18th.”
-She asked if there had been a townhall meeting that she’d missed.
-No, I replied, that’s just when Mercury retrograde is supposed to end.
+She asked if planned downtime was discussed during a townhall meeting that she’d missed.
+No, I joked, that’s just when Mercury retrograde is supposed to end.

 “There is no scientific proof that anything that happens with the planets has any affect on us whatsoever,” she began.
 “Stop promoting this Gwyneth Paltrow bullshit.”

 I have a hard time surrendering to the belief that our current understanding of the universe is supposed to discourage me from entertaining mysteries.
-Isn’t mystery necessary for curiosity?
+Isn’t mystery required for curiosity?
+For discovery?
+For science?
 If we stop entertaining thoughts and discussing patterns – even when those patterns may be the result of a cognitive bias – are we not leaving something on the table?
-Is it really so crazy to wonder if physical forces larger than our own planet can affect people?
+Is it really so crazy to wonder if physical forces larger than Earth can affect mere humans?

 With the urge to avoid big decisions comes an invitation for reflection and realignment.
 Mercury’s position in the solar system during its retrograde may cause certain themes to emerge.
 This July, it moved from Cancer to Leo, and then back to Cancer.
 Cancer, a water sign characterized by sensitivity and nurturing, invokes feeling and connection.
 Fiery Leo calls to mind creativity, expression, and relationship.

 Astrology blogs warned us about old figures coming back into our lives while Mercury dances from the water into the fire and back into the water once more.
-A Leo myself, I’ve burned my share of bridges when the fire/ice nature of my bipolar II disorder gets heated.
+A Leo myself, I’ve burned my share of bridges.
 Save for my retreats to late-90s cartoons and early-00s music and young adult novel series, the past is not a pleasant place for my mind to go.

 What about revisiting for the sake of healing?